mozilla-iam/auth0-deploy/README.md

 1. Confirm that the head of `master` contains the same code as is live in `auth0-dev` by doing a diff.
-   1. Ensure you've checked out `auth0-ci`, [created an activated a virtualenv](https://github.com/mozilla-iam/auth0-ci#virtual-environment) and [have a `credentials.json` file with valid credentials](https://github.com/mozilla-iam/auth0-ci#credentials)
+   1. Ensure you've checked out `auth0-ci`, [created and activated a virtualenv](https://github.com/mozilla-iam/auth0-ci#virtual-environment) and [have a `credentials.json` file with valid credentials](https://github.com/mozilla-iam/auth0-ci#credentials)
    2. Ensure your local copy of `auth0-deploy` is up to date and on `master`
    3. Run `uploader_rules.py` on the `auth0-deploy` rule directory